drtamarojgreen/greenhouse_org/scripts/blender/README.md

     - `create_wireframe_overlay`: Adds a wireframe modifier and material.
     - `apply_glowing_material`: applies an emissive, glowing shader.

+-   `brain_model.py`
+    Fetches JSON data from the project's endpoints (`models_brain.json`, `models_synapses.json`) and constructs 3D Blender meshes for brain regions and synapses.
+It handles:
+    - Downloading data from the configured URLs.
+    - Creating polygon meshes from vertex data.
+    - creating and assigning materials based on fill styles.

+-   `environment_model.py`
+    Similar to `brain_model.py`, this script fetches `models_environment.json` to generate 3D representations of environmental elements associated with the brain model.

 -   `render_suite.py`
     The master Python script used to execute the rendering process inside Blender.
 It imports the modules for camera and visual effects, sets up the scene, and defines specific "render jobs":
     - `run_job_turntable_procedural`: Standard turntable with procedural texture.